jaraco/irc/README.rst

   The library itself.
 Read the code along with comments and docstrings to get a grip of what it does.
 Use it at your own risk and read the source, Luke!

+* ``irc.aio_client``

+  All the functionality of the above library, but utilizing Python 3's native asyncio library for the core event loop.
+  Interface/API is otherwise functionally identical to the classes in ``irc.client``

 * ``irc.bot``